 Traveling to remote regions of our world to deliver portable filters, they train and empower whole communities to create sustainable clean-water solutions.
 With a simple, portable water filter, 99.9% of the harmful bacteria is filtered from the water to make it safe enough to drink.
 These filters cost just $50 and provide 100 people clean water for up to 10 years.

 This is a powerful solution that not only saves lives, but restores dignity and supports economic stability.

-My friend, Kathy Steele, traveled with The Waterbearers to Nepal last fall, delivering filters to a number of villages and schools across the mountains of this majestic country.
+My friend, Kathy Steele, traveled with The Waterbearers to Nepal, delivering filters to a number of villages and schools across the mountains of this majestic country.
 Her travel team drove more than 30 hours across Nepal to reach remote communities, providing 330 filters, training, and support.

 In Pokhara, they met the founder of New Hope Charitable Children’s Home and learned of 3 children who had recently lost their 32-year-old mother to Hepatitis caused by drinking contaminated water—a death that could have been prevented with access to clean water.
 If the filters had been delivered several months earlier, those 3 children might still have their mama.

 When I think how easy it is to spend $50 (or more) in a single day, often on things I don’t really need, I ask myself how easy it would be to change that if I knew that $50 would save the life of a mother or a child.